 Some tools are more valuable for teams when working together in the office, whilst others are ideal tools for virtual teams.
 Also different teams may use tools differently—with key pieces of information becoming dispersed and difficult to locate.
 Teams in a physical environment will also have different ways of contributing when together—for example, using screen sharing.

 RingCentral offers a “close to physical,” seamless way for in-house and distributed teams to collaborate.
-Hybrid meetings can replicate physical meetups in a conference room, with video conferencing tools that offer various ways to present information—as well as mediums where participants can contribute in real time.
+Hybrid meetings can replicate physical meetups in a conference room, with video conferencing tools that offer various ways to present information—as well as mediums where participants can contribute in real time, like our virtual whiteboard: